 Blockbuster’s story is a cautionary tale filled with lessons-learned that was written by one of the oil industry’s very own.
+Like so many companies in the ensuing decades, this is yet another story of the digital land grab gone wrong.

 The company used to have 60,000 employees and 9,000 stores worldwide with a market value of $5 billion and revenues of $5.9 billion.
 Today, Blockbuster is a bankrupt relic of the past.
 A business school case study on how to do everything wrong when it’s time to keep pace with the increasing rate of change around you.

-Knowing that, it should come as no surprise Blockbuster was founded by an oilman.
+So it should come as no surprise Blockbuster was founded by an oilman.

 When things were blowing and going in the early ’80s, David Cook lived in Dallas, Texas.
 He wrote computer programs to manage inventory for large oil and gas companies.
 When the market collapsed in 1985, his wife Sandy suggested they jump in on the surging VHS rental market.

 In the year 2000, Blockbuster executives laughed Netflix CEO Reed Hastings out of the room when presented with an opportunity to buy the young DVD-by-mail and streaming movie startup.
-Not understanding the digital land grab it was up again became the company’s Achilles heel.
+Not understanding the digital land grab it was up against became the company’s Achilles heel.
 More on that in a moment.

 The parade of blunders continued throughout the decade until 2008 when the company tried to purchase Circuit City for $1 billion.
 The deal didn’t close thanks to Circuit City’s bankruptcy the following year.
 Not to be outdone, Blockbuster was forced into bankruptcy in 2010.